About Survey Definition Events

 - Click Next.

-- Choose the survey status change that causes the action to trigger.
+- Choose the survey status change that causes the workflow to trigger.

 You may choose multiple statuses.
 Your options include: